hadronized/blog/You_are_being_spied_on.md

 # Big brother of NSA

-On the 19th of March, a law was introduced in France.
+On the 19th of March 2015, a law was introduced in France.
 That law was entitled *“loi du renseignement”* and was presented in regard of what happened in the *Charlie Hebdo* awful week.
 The main idea of the law is to put peole on wire so that terrorist activities could be spotted and dismantled.

-That law’s been applied for a few days now.
+That law will be voted and apply on the the 5th of May 2015.

 Although such a law sounds great for counter-terrorism, it has several major issues people should be aware of.